Jsims398/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Node.js/Express HTTP service** - I did complete this part of the deliverable.
+      Used express to add the cookies and the front end to manage the calls to the backend.
 - [x] **Static middleware for frontend** - I did complete this part of the deliverable.
+      Added local endpoints to account for the backend being called.
 - [x] **Calls to third party endpoints** - I did complete this part of the deliverable.
+      Used the database look up in add movie that searches for your title and adds all movies with that title.
 - [x] **Backend service endpoints** - I did complete this part of the deliverable.
+      Using the service > index.js created the api endpoints so that we can call the backend stroage for the data.
 - [x] **Frontend calls service endpoints** - I did complete this part of the deliverable.

-      Using the service > index.js created the api endpoints so that we can call the backend stroage for the data.
-Used express to add the cookies and the front end to manage the calls to the backend.
       Manipulated the rating feature so that the data gets updated in both locations.

 ## 🚀 DB/Login deliverable